RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/pages/ProfilePage.md

 ## Overview

-The `ProfilePage` component is a React-based front-end module designed to render user-specific profile pages based on the user's role within an academic institution (e.g., IIT Guwahati).
+The `ProfilePage` component is a React-based front-end module.
 It leverages React's Context API to determine the user's role and conditionally renders one of four profile components: `StudentProfile`, `FacultyProfile`, `AcademicAdminProfile`, or `HostelAdminProfile`.
 This approach ensures a modular and role-based user interface.

 ## Dependencies